Editor’s Note: This story is developing and will be updated.

 Authorities in Moldova have reported that more than $15 million in Russian money has been funneled through to 130,000 Moldovans.
 Voters were also instructed on how they should vote in the upcoming elections.
 Shor, a Moldovan/Israeli tycoon was accused of laundering money and orchestrating a network despite the fact that his political party had been banned.

-Moldova’s state broadcaster reported that vandals splashed paint on the entrance to its building in Chisinau, the of Moldova.
+Moldova’s state broadcaster reported that vandals splashed paint on the entrance to its building in Chisinau, the capital of Moldova.
 This incident happened a day after the police attributed similar acts by a group trained in Moscow to destabilize the elections.

 In a joint statement released on June 13, the U.S. and U.K. warned against possible Russian interference in Moldovan elections.